metacpan/metacpan-cpan-extracted/distros/T/Test-Text/README.md

 total, which is an intended side effect of counting the number of tests == number of words.

-how can I use it?
+how can I use it in a CI pipeline?
 ---

 1. Save the files you want to be tested to a single directory called,